mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Shock pad: A shock-absorbing pad is situated on the rigid stock of a rifle, shotgun, or heavy weapon, and provides 1 point of recoil compensation

 Silencer/suppressor: This barrel-mounted accessory reduces the sound and flash of a weapon’s discharge.
 It cannot be used with revolvers or shotguns.
 It applies a –4 modifier on all Perception Tests to notice the weapon’s use or locate the weapon’s firer.
-Attaching or removing a silencer takes a Complex Action.
+Attaching or removing a silencer takes a Major Action.
 Wireless: The silencer/suppressor features a Rating 2 microphone with Rating 2 Select Sound Filter and simple software that alerts you via AR if your silencer detects the sound of someone nearby reacting to the sound of the silenced weapon.

 Smart firing platform: This is a non-mobile robotic tripod equipped with a remote control pivot that allows for a 180-degree firing arc and a 60-degree inclination.
 You can mount one smartgun-equipped weapon to the platform, and it will be fired by the device’s onboard Pilot (Device Rating 3).
 The platform is equipped with a Targeting Autosoft (Rating 3) and can be upgraded with additional autosofts, usually a Clearsight program.
 You need to set the parameters of who exactly the platform should and shouldn’t shoot at, which are followed by the platform’s pilot.
 The platform provides 5 points of Recoil Compensation.
 It has an Initiative attribute of Pilot x 2 and 4D6 Initiative Dice when acting autonomously.
 Wireless: You can fire the mounted weapon remotely, like a drone with no rigger interface.
 You can use an implanted smartlink with the smartgun if you’re in VR.